-- 1. The financial statements and notes, as set out on pages 6 to 24, are in accordance with the Corporations Act 2001, and: - a.
-Comply with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - b.
-Give a true and fair view of the consolidated entity's financial position as at 31 December 2023 and of its performance for the financial year ended on that date. - 2.
-In the Directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 6 to 25, are in accordance with the Corporations Act 2001, including: - Comply with Australian Accounting Standards Simplified Disclosures and the a.
+Corporations Regulations 2001 and other mandatory professional reporting requirements; - Give a true and fair view of the consolidated entity's financial position as at 31 December b.
+2024 and of its performance for the financial year ended on that date. - 2.
+In the directors' opinion, the consolidated entity disclosure statement required by subsection 295(3A) of the Corporations Act 2001 is true and correct. - 3.
+Pursuant to the NSW Charitable Fundraising Regulations 2021: - the Statement of Profit and Loss and Other Comprehensive Income is drawn up as to a. give a true and fair view of income and expenditure of the group for the year ended 31 December 2024 with respect to fundraising appeals; - b. the Statement of Financial Position is drawn up so as to give a true and fair view of the state of affairs of the group as at 31 December 2024 with respect to fundraising appeals; - the provisions of the Charitable Fundraising Act 1991 and the regulations under the Act c. and the conditions attached to the group have been complied with for the year ended 31 December 2024; and - the internal controls exercised by the company are appropriate and effective accounting d. for all income received and applied by the group from any of the fundraising appeals - In the Directors' opinion there are reasonable grounds to believe that the company will be able to 4. pay its debts as and when they become due and payable.